Measuring Geopolitical Alignment and Economic Growth: Channels and Mechanisms

 \subsubsection{Democracy and Differential Geopolitical Associations}

-We first examine the conditional correlation between democratization and bilateral relations with different major powers.
+We first examine the conditional correlation between democratization and bilateral relations with different major nations.
 Using the democracy measure from \citet{Acemoglu2019-bo} (henceforth ANRR), we estimate local projections of country-specific geopolitical scores following democratization episodes:

-where $S_{cj,t}$ represents the bilateral geopolitical score between country $c$ and major power $j$, and $D_{ct}^{\text{ANRR}}$ is the democracy indicator.
-These estimates capture the systematic association between democratic transitions and subsequent bilateral relations, conditional on past relationship dynamics and time-invariant country characteristics.
+where $S_{cj,t}$ represents the bilateral geopolitical alignment score between country $c$ and major nation $j$, and $D_{ct}^{\text{ANRR}}$ is the democracy indicator.
+These estimates quantify the dynamic association between democratic transitions and subsequent bilateral relations, conditional on past relationship dynamics and time-invariant country characteristics.

-Figure~\ref{fig:dem_bilateral_effects} reveals striking heterogeneity in how bilateral relations with major powers evolve following democratization.
-Panel (a) shows that relations with Western democracies—the United States, United Kingdom, Germany, and France—are positively associated with democratic transitions.
-The association is strongest for the US, where bilateral scores increase by 0.08 within five years of democratization.
-These improvements persist for over a decade, suggesting sustained alignment between countries that share similar political institutions.
+Figure~\ref{fig:dem_bilateral_effects} reveals marked heterogeneity in how bilateral relations with major nations evolve following democratization.
+Panel (a) shows that relations with Western democracies---the United States, United Kingdom, Germany, and France---improve substantially following democratic transitions.
+The association is strongest and most persistent for the United States, where bilateral scores increase by approximately 0.07 within five years of democratization and remain elevated through year 15.
+Germany and France display similar patterns, with bilateral scores rising by 0.05--0.06 points within the first few years and persisting for over a decade.
+The United Kingdom shows comparable initial gains, peaking at approximately 0.06 around year 5 before gradually declining.
+These improvements suggest sustained alignment between countries that share similar political institutions, consistent with democratic peace theory.